-Why the Company Knowledge Base Matters
+Why the Knowledge Base Matters

 - Consistency across the team: Everyone’s content reflects the same positioning and value propositions.